lukelarue/losiento/project_spec.md

    - Foundational unit tests now exist under `losiento/tests/test_engine_basic.py`, covering deck composition, core movement, slides (including cross-color and slide-into-safety), Safety Zones, Home entry, self-bump prohibition, and key card behaviors (7-split, 10 forward/backward fallback, 11 forward/switch with restrictions, and Sorry! targeting/bumps).
    - Remaining coverage work (ls-12) focuses on a few gaps and edge-case combinations, such as deck/draw sequencing and 2’s extra-draw behavior, plus any additional regression tests discovered during playtesting.

-2. **Implement advanced card behaviors & selection (ls-11 – in progress)**
+2. **Implement advanced card behaviors & selection (COMPLETED – ls-11)**
-   - Refine the rules engine’s advanced behaviors:
-     - Audit and refine 11-switch and its interaction with slides and Safety Zones.
-     - Expand Sorry! targeting to consider all legal target pawns and encode those options as legal moves.
+   - Advanced card behaviors (7-split, 11-switch with restrictions, Sorry! targeting including slide interactions) are implemented in `losiento_game/engine.py` and exercised via `InMemoryPersistence` / `FirestorePersistence`.
-   - The backend now validates `clientMovePayload` against `get_legal_moves` and requires a selection when multiple moves exist; remaining work is to fully document the schema and wire it through the frontend.
+   - The backend validates `clientMovePayload` against `get_legal_moves` using `_select_move`, and the schema is documented in section 4.4; bots already choose random legal moves.
-   - Selection for bots is already random among legal moves; focus remaining selection work on human move choice and complex card semantics.
+   - Remaining work in this area is frontend-focused: building a richer in-game UI that can display the set of legal moves for the current card and send an explicit `payload.move` reflecting the user’s choice.

 3. **Refine Integration Status**
    - Once the advanced behaviors and selection logic are in place, update this section to mark the rules engine as **Implemented (initial)** and adjust notes to describe any remaining edge cases or future enhancements.